Jango73/CuteGit/README.md

 ### CFileModel

 * Inherits QFileSystemModel
+* Provides access to
+  * the name of the current branch
+  * the repository status (normal, rebasing, merging, ...)
-* Provides access to the repository files
+  * the repository files
+  * the model for the list of branches
+  * the model for the current branch log
+  * the model for the diff of the selected folder / file
+  * the model for the log of the selected folder / file
 * Exposes to C++ the versioning methods: stage, unstage, commit, push, ...

 ### CFileModelProxy

 * Inherits QSortFilterProxyModel
 * Enables showing/hiding the files using their GIT status property
-* Exposes to QML/JS the versioning methods: stage, unstage, commit, push, ...
+* Exposes to QML / JS the versioning methods: stage, unstage, commit, push, ...

 ### CRepoFile

-* Represents the status of a repository file
+* The properties of a repository file
+  * status
+  * staged / unstaged flag

 ### CCommands